briemadu/mathLM/index.md

 ## Format

-TBD.
+We'll mostly follow a flipped classroom concept.
+You'll work through the reading/watch list on your own during the week and join the meetings to work in groups on worksheets and assignments.

+As long as the regulations allow, those who can may attend in person and those who cannot / do not wish to come in person can attend online, although the online experience may be limited.

-The course will be taught in English, but you can present and submit your assignments and the project in German if you prefer.
+The course will be taught in English, but you can discuss, present and submit your assignments and the project in German if you prefer.

 **Please, check the guidelines and the schedule for more details.**
 Note that this page is meant only to present the course, but we'll use Moodle